-[16 marks] [SPaG 4 marks]

-The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
+[16 marks] [SPaG 4 marks] The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.

-Target

-Explain and analyse historical events and periods studied using secondorder concepts (AO2:8)

-Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:8)
+Target Explain and analyse historical events and periods studied using secondorder concepts (AO2:8) Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:8) Level 4:

-Level 4:

-Complex explanation of stated factor and other factor(s) leading to a sustained judgement

-Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question

-Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.
+Complex explanation of stated factor and other factor(s) leading to a sustained judgement 13-16 Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.
+Extends Level 3.

 Students may progress from a developed explanation of causation by complex explanation of the relationship between causes supported by detailed factual knowledge and understanding to form a sustained judgement.

-For example, the failure of the Schlieffen Plan was the early reason the fighting lasted so long.
-However, the main reason for continued stalemate on the Western Front was that both sides had the technology to defend their front line but lacked the technology to break through their enemy's trenches.
-Therefore, the outcome of subsequent key battles was the reason fighting lasted until 1918.

-Level 3: Developed explanation of the stated factor and other factor(s) Answer demonstrates a range of accurate knowledge and understanding that is relevant to the question

-Answer demonstrates a developed, sustained line of reasoning which has coherence and logical structure; it is well substantiated, and with sustained, explicit relevance.
+For example, the way reasons interacted such as, the central thread running through Al-Qaeda's policies towards Israel, Saudi Arabia and Afghanistan was hostile towards the United States and its interference in the Muslim world.
+Level 3: Developed explanation of the stated factor and other factor(s) Answer demonstrates a range of accurate knowledge and understanding that is relevant to the question 9-12 Answer demonstrates a developed, sustained line of reasoning which has coherence and logical structure; it is well substantiated, and with sustained, explicit relevance.
+Extends Level 2.